top of page

 2. To what extent can AI in art be considered decolonial?

-During these workshops, participants engage in surveys, discussions on decolonization, and create digital collages that reflect their understanding of the theme.
-Researcher Carleigh Milburn collects data and keywords, which are then transformed into collaborative AI-generated images.
-These images, along with artworks created during the sessions, are displayed in both a physical and a VR art gallery, underscoring the project's blend of traditional and technological approaches.
+During these workshops, participants engaged in discussions, explored decolonization, and created digital collages that reflected their understanding of the theme.
+Ms. Milburn collected data and keywords that were then transformed into collaborative AI-generated images.
+These artworks were displayed both in physical and VR art galleries, underscoring the project's blend of traditional and technological approaches.

 This project has been featured on: